nafeesahyounis/data-centric-dev-project/README.md

     <img src="/static/images/login.png" target="_blank" rel="noopener" alt="Image of how login page looks on all screen sizes" aria-label="Image of how home page looks on all screen sizes" />
 </div>

+* Important note about login and registration system: An authentication system was not required for this project.
+However, I chose to create it more for the purpose of experimenting with Jinga and creating a reason to use functionality such as hiding the navbar depending on whether the user is in session, and a redirect for a permission denied page.
+I wanted to experiment with having different things visible depending on something and having an authentication system was the best way to really experiment both in the templates and in the app.py file.

+For this reason, the login system was not heavily tested and I'm sure that it could be vastly improved.
+As is mentioned in the features to implement section, the timeline for both the Data Centric Module and the Milestone project was one month, and so things were heavily timeboxed and the Login system was not refined or prioritised.

 - The login page has a simple form which takes the user's email address and password.

 - If the password or email address are incorrectly inputted, python returns the 'doesn't exist' variable, which essentially is a string that states that the incorrect username or password have been inputted.
 It also prompts the user to register if there is no existing account.